 Who has the cheapest car insurance for Florida drivers with a DUI?

-For those with good credit and a DUI, State Farm offers the cheapest overall rates in Florida for minimum and full coverage.
-However, if you have bad credit, Direct General Insurance and Travelers offer better rates overall.
+State Farm offers the cheapest rates in Florida for minimum and full coverage for drivers with good credit and a DUI.
+However, if you have bad credit, Direct General and Travelers offer better rates.

 How much does a DUI increase rates in Florida?

-Overall a DUI can increase your rates up to 144% for minimum coverage and 118% for full coverage compared to those without a DUI.
+A DUI can increase your rates by up to 135% for minimum coverage and 128% for full coverage compared to drivers without a DUI.

 How much does DUI car insurance in Florida cost?

-How We Chose The Cheapest Car Insurance For Florida DUI Drivers
+How We Chose the Cheapest Car Insurance for Florida's DUI Drivers

-To determine the top companies for individuals with DUIs in Florida, MoneyGeek analyzed each company’s financial stability, customer satisfaction, claims and affordability based on data obtained from state insurance departments and Quadrant Information Services.
-The rates above are based on a 40-year-old male with and without a DUI driving a 2012 Toyota Camry LE with 12K annual mileage.
-Any other profiles presented are modifications based on this profile.
+To determine the top companies for drivers with DUIs in Florida, MoneyGeek analyzed each company's financial stability, customer satisfaction, claims and affordability based on data from state insurance departments and Quadrant Information Services.

 About Mark Fitzpatrick